nishanthjmodpur/OOPSBannerApp/README.md

 # OOPSBannerApp #

-## UC1 - Print OOPS ##
-    - Coded UC1 to print OOPS on console

-## UC2 - Print OOPS ##
+## UC8 - Print OOPS using HashMap ##
-    - Coded UC2 to print OOPS on console using asterisk and spaces on console
+    - Using HashMap to store ASCII art patterns and printing OOPS on console by retrieving the patterns.